Executive Summary:

 The unfortunate truth is that honeybees often die after stinging.
 Yet, bees only sting you if provoked or feel their hive is under threat, which seldom happens.

-Once thought as nothing more than pests — thanks to activists over the past few decades — bees have become more and more appreciated for the skillful honey producers and pollinators they are!
+Once thought of as nothing more than pests—thanks to activists over the past few decades—bees have become more and more appreciated for the skillful honey producers and pollinators they are!

 Unless you’ve mistaken a bumblebee for a wasp or hornet, it’s best to leave them be; they have thousands of flowers to pollinate and honey to produce!
 For a long time, bees were neglected and even attacked, and it shows in their decreasing population numbers.

-Yet, today, New Zealand is home to some of the healthiest bee populations in the world, but that didn’t come easy.
-There are many regulations that were put in place by the New Zealand government to ensure the bees of the region are treated with care and respect.
+Today, New Zealand is home to some of the healthiest bee populations in the world, but that didn’t come easy.
+Many regulations have been put in place by the New Zealand government to ensure the bees of the region are treated with care and respect.

 So, let's learn more about honeybees and their sting and finally separate fact from fiction.
 After all, we have much to thank these buzzing insects for!